Laminations from the Main Cubioid: Introduction

-The terminology can be better understood if we think of $\lam_\simeq$ as being obtained by adding new leaves to $\lam_\sim$; since these leaves can only be added \emph{inside} gaps of $\lam_\sim$, we can think of this as \emph{tuning} of gaps of $\sim$ which explains the terminology.
+The terminology can be better understood if we think of $\lam_\sim$ as being obtained by adding new leaves to $\lam_\simeq$; since these leaves can only be added \emph{inside} gaps of $\lam_\sim$, we can think of this as \emph{tuning} of gaps of $\sim$ which explains the terminology.

-Given a periodic Fatou gap $G$ of some unspecified lamination, consider a map $\psi_G$ that collapses all edges of $G$ to points; $\psi_G$ maps $\bd(G)$ onto the unit circle $\uc$.
-If $G$ is periodic of period $n$, then $\psi_G$ semiconjugates $\si_d^n|_{\bd(G)}$ to either irrational rotation (if $G$ is a Siegel gap) or to $\si_k$ (if $G$ is of degree $k>1$).
+Given a periodic Fatou gap $G$ of some unspecified lamination, consider a map $\psi_G:\bd(G)\to \uc$ that collapses all edges of $G$ to points; $\psi_G$ maps $\bd(G)$ onto the unit circle $\uc$.
+If $G$ is periodic of period $n$, then $\psi_G:\bd(G)\to \uc$ semiconjugates $\si_d^n|_{\bd(G)}$ to either irrational rotation (if $G$ is a Siegel gap) or to $\si_k$ (if $G$ is of degree $k>1$).
 Now, suppose that $\sim$ tunes a periodic quadratic gap $G$.
 Then leaves of $\lam_\sim$ contained in $G$ map under $\psi_G$ to chords of $\ol{\disk}$.
 In Section~\ref{s:qgaps}, we show that these chords can be viewed as leaves of a geo-lamination generated by an invariant lamination; this lamination is denoted by $\psi_G(\sim)$.

-\begin{dfn} Suppose that $\sim$ tunes a periodic quadratic gap $G$.
+\begin{defn} Suppose that $\sim$ tunes a periodic quadratic gap $G$.
 Then we say that $\sim$ \emph{tunes $G$ according to the lamination $\psi_G(\sim)$}.
-If $G$ is a gap of a lamination $\simeq$, and $\sim$ tunes $\simeq$, then for brevity we also say that $\sim$ \emph{tunes $\simeq$ according to the lamination $\psi_G(\sim)$} (in general, in this last case the behavior of $\sim$ outside $G$, even though compatible with $\simeq$, is not completely defined by the way $\sim$ tunes $G$). \end{dfn}
+If $G$ is a gap of a lamination $\simeq$, and $\sim$ tunes $\simeq$, then for brevity we also say that $\sim$ \emph{tunes $\simeq$ according to the lamination $\psi_G(\sim)$} (in general, in this last case the behavior of $\sim$ outside $G$, even though compatible with $\simeq$, is not completely defined by the way $\sim$ tunes $G$).
+Clearly, distinct laminations can tune the same quadratic invariant gap. \end{defn}

 A weaker (and finer) case of tuning is described in the next definition.
 Let us emphasize that in it, $\sim$ only coexists with a periodic quadratic gap $U$ (i.e., $U$ is not necessarily a gap of $\sim$).